 Can 'Avatar' match 'Titanic's' Oscar glory?

-Commentary: Film's growing momentum may not be enough
+Commentary: Film's growing momentum may not be enough"Avatar" is no "Titanic" -- at least, not yet.

 At the boxoffice, the Fox release is powering away.
 Having topped $1.64 billion in worldwide grosses, it's within hailing distance of surmounting "Titanic's" record of $1.84 billion, long considered unassailable.